jjpeleato/wp-starter-boilerplate/public/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.16.32: Fixes various minor inconveniences.
+* 1.16.34: Improve performance on sites with vast numbers of table (e.g. very large multisites), plus a couple of other small tweaks.
 A recommended update for all.